parrt/msds692/hw/pipeline.md

 ## Goal

-The goal of this lab is to study the most common text-based data formats: `csv`, `xml`, `json`, and `html`.
+The goal of this  homework is to study the most common text-based data formats: `csv`, `xml`, `json`, and `html`.
 Parsing data files can be tricky, but generating them is easy.
 In this first homework, you will therefore be generating data in multiple formats but using standard Python libraries to read that data back in.
 The exception is that you will be parsing comma-separated value (CSV) files the hard way.

-The basic idea is that you will be able to read in some data in csv format and pass it around a pipeline of data conversions, ultimately getting it back to the original format:
+The basic idea is that you will be able to read in some data in csv format and pass it  along a pipeline of data conversions, ultimately getting it back to the original format:

 <img src=figures/pipeline.png width=500>